whitebrick/whitebrick-client/README.md

 <!-- START:LICENSING ================================================== -->

-Whitebrick is [licensed](https://github.com/whitebrick/whitebrick-cloud/blob/main/LICENSE) under the Apache License v2.0 however the dependencies use a variety of different licenses.
+Whitebrick is [licensed](https://github.com/whitebrick/whitebrick-cloud/blob/main/LICENSE) under the MIT License however the dependencies use a variety of different licenses.
 We are working on a simple guide to outline the license information and options by use case - TBD.

 <!-- END:LICENSING ================================================== -->